 - Chief executives, directors and senior fellows at think tanks and nonpartisan bodies as well as experienced journalists covering natural resources related issues

 The total cost of the course is £8,000 This includes tuition over five days from world-class experts and academics, six nights' accommodation, and most meals.
 The course fees exclude overseas transport, visas or other incidentals.

-A limited number of scholarships will be offered on a competitive basis to public sector applicants from select resource-rich countries: Colombia, Democratic Republic of Congo, Ghana, Mexico, Myanmar, Tunisia and Uganda.
+A limited number of scholarships will be offered on a competitive basis to public sector applicants from select resource-rich countries: Democratic Republic of Congo, Ghana, Mexico, Myanmar, Tunisia and Uganda.
 In exceptional cases, scholarship applications from outstanding candidates from other countries may also be considered.
 These can partially or fully cover tuition and, in select cases, may assist with travel.
 A bursary application must be completed by the closing date to be eligible for these awards.